abcd8/Eclipsed-spoofer/README.md

                                                     ECLIPSE IS A LOADER TOO!

-If you have any problems join the discord [discord](https://discord.io/Eclipsedspoofer)
+If you have any problems join the [discord](https://discord.io/Eclipsedspoofer)

 ![image](https://user-images.githubusercontent.com/114242816/196004120-4b7a224b-de03-43e9-a502-b4360b9be902.png)